regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Inactive members become Members again (instead of Visitors) when they post in #quiet-garden

 Inactive members who haven't posted for 180 days lose their nametag color and are transitioned to the Inactive role.

-## Staff Roles

-## Moderator

-Those who have a special role in keeping our community on-topic and safe.
-Moderators have permissions to delete messages, kick members, and ban members.

-## Admin

-Those who are responsible for responding to the voices in our community.
-Admins work together to implement change on behalf of our community.